Children of the Vault: Supernovas

-The Children of the Vault first appear In the X-Men arc "Supernovas," as super-powered beings who aim to exterminate both mutants and baseline humans, in order to claim Earth for themselves.
-While pursuing Sabretooth, two of the Children, Sangre and Serafina, use a "singularity generator" to destroy a town in Nogales, Mexico, framing the X-Men for the disaster.
-Two others, Aguja and Fuego ambush Sabretooth, who escapes and seeks help from the X-Men.
-All four Children of the Vault next kill all of the members of the S.H.I.E.L.D. facility where Northstar has been held captive and take him, and later Aurora, in order to kill Sabretooth.
-Serafina doctors mages of the X-Men into the security footage, further discrediting the team.
-They also enhance the powers of the twins, Aurora and Northstar, so that they now produce a powerful heat blast when touching.
+The Children of the Vault first appear in the X-Men arc "Supernovas".
+While pursuing Sabretooth, the Children destroy a town in Nogales, Mexico, framing the X-Men for the disaster.
+Two others ambush Sabretooth, who escapes and seeks help from the X-Men.
+The Children of the Vault next capture Northstar from a S.H.I.E.L.D base, and later capture Aurora.
+Serafina doctors images of the X-Men into the security footage, further discrediting the team.
+They also enhance the powers of the mutant twins so to produce a powerful heat blast when touching.